Here is a possible algorithm for creating a robust strategy using Belkaglazer

 1) Parameter tuning.
-Don’t tune 2 or more parameters simultaneously.
-Optimize only one parameter at the same time.
-Otherwise, you can’t get a good result because every parameter has own meaning, logic, and features.
+Don’t tune 2 or more parameters at once.
+It is better to optimize only one parameter at the same time because each parameter has own meaning, logic, and features.

 2) Use the Occam’s razor principle at every stage: ‘The simpler one is usually better.’
 ‘More things should not be used than are necessary.’

-The simpler your strategy, the more likely that it will be successful.
+The simpler your strategy, the more likely it will be successful in live trading.

-1) Try to formulate your idea and choose a trading model.
+1) Try to formulate your idea and choose the trading model.
 Also, you can use any of my strategies as a template.

-2) Disable all filters (time, volatility, trend based), set them to 0.
-The filters are optional elements of a strategy.
-If the elements are irrelevant to the basic idea, then they should be considered/added separately, in the last stages.
+2) Disable all filters (time, volatility, trend-based), set them to 0.
+The filters are optional elements of a strategy they are irrelevant to the basic idea and should be considered and added in the last stages.

 After turning filters off, the performance (PF, average trade) of a strategy significantly decreases, with the number of trades increasing.
 Therefore->

-3) -> you need to disable spread (set it to a minimum value), commissions, and trading costs!
-Because in this stage, they can prevent you from seeing the real picture – whether your basic idea works or not.
-If you don’t do this, you can miss an excellent strategy or idea at the very beginning stage of development.
+3) -> you need to disable spread (set it to a minimum possible value), commissions, and trading costs!
+Because in this stage, the spread might prevent you from seeing reality – whether your basic idea works or not.
+If you don’t do this, you may throw out an excellent strategy or idea at the very beginning stage of development.

-4) Disable complex exit rules like trailing stop, etc. Leave only SL and TP values and most importantly, set a value of the time-stop (see ‘StopBar‘ parameter).
-Its initial value is set equal to the max. period used in your trading model.
-The initial values of the SL and TP need to be set according to the type of your strategy.
-The SL/TP values should not be too small or too large; the values must correspond to the working TF and trading logic of your basic idea.
-If you want to create an MR strategy, then the SL value should be several times larger than the TP value.
-For a momentum or a breakout strategy, the SL value should be equal or several times less than the TP value.
+4) Disable complex exit rules like trailing stop, etc. Set initial values of SL, TP, and time-stop (see ‘StopBar‘ parameter).
+The initial value of the time-stop is necessary to set equal to the maximum period used in your trading model.
+The initial values of SL and TP must be set according to the type of strategy.
+They should not be too small or too large; the values must correspond to the working timeframe and trading logic of the basic idea.
+If you create an MR strategy, then the SL value should be several times bigger than the TP value.
+For a momentum or breakout strategy, the SL value should be equal or several times smaller than the TP value.

-5) Secondary parameters, like the ATR period (used for normalization) or offset parameters (PCh_OffsetPip, HL/2_OffsetPip) for the PCh model, are analyzed/optimized in the last stage.
-For now, set the ATR period to 5, set the offsets to 0.
+5) Secondary parameters, like the ATR period (used for normalization) or offset parameters in the PCh model (PCh_OffsetPip, HL/2_OffsetPip), should be analyzed/optimized in the last stage.
+For now, set the ATR period to 5, set the offset values to 0.

-6) Do not use the TDS2 software or any slow and accurate testing methods in the first stages.
+6) Do not use software like TDS2 or slow and accurate testing methods in the first stages.
 It is enough to use the fast ‘Open prices only‘ method.
 This rule will save you a lot of time.

 An example.
-I will try to create a momentum strategy.
-Basic idea: After significant price movement in one direction, the market will continue to move in the same direction.
+I will create a momentum strategy.
+Basic idea: After a significant price movement in one direction, the market will continue to move in the same direction.
 The significant price movement is expressed as the last closed bar larger than X of daily ATR.
 TF is M30.
 I plan to enter a trade with a market order.
 So I switch off everything.
-I set DailyATR_Period=5, Model type=PriceAction, ExecutionType=MarketOrder, PA_InitialHour=-1 (I don't use time binding, I use every last closed bar), PA_Bars=0 (I use the last bar only), PA_Size%ATR=30 (is an initial value =0.3 of daily ATR), StopLoss=0.5, TakeProfit=1, TimeStop=1 (because in my idea, I use only 1 last bar to generate a signal) So, at this stage, my strategy looks like this (a lot of trades, low performance): PF=1.39, Avg.trade=2.8pips, Number of trades=2061, Total profit=587, spread=0.2pips, no slippage, 'open prices only' method, from 2005 to 2018 As we can see, the main idea works))), but the average trade is small.
-If I did not turn off the spread, I might think that the idea does not work.
+I set DailyATR_Period=5, Model type=PriceAction, ExecutionType=MarketOrder, PA_InitialHour=-1 (I don't use time binding, I use every last closed bar), PA_Bars=0 (I use the last bar only), PA_Size%ATR=30 (is an initial value =0.3 of the daily ATR), StopLoss=0.5, TakeProfit=1, TimeStop=1 (because I use only 1 last bar to generate a signal) So, at this stage, my strategy looks like this (a lot of trades, low performance): PF=1.39, Avg.trade=2.8pips, Number of trades=2061, Total profit=587, spread=0.2pips, no slippage, 'open prices only' method, from 2005 to 2018 As you can see, the main idea works, but the average trade is too small.
+If I had turned on the spread, I would not have seen that the strategy works.

-Now it is time to analyze the model parameters.
-Try to optimize and analyze them, one by one.
+It is time to analyze the parameters of the model.
+Try to optimize and analyze them one by one.

-A robust parameter of a model can behave in 3 ways:
+In general, a robust parameter of a model can behave in 3 different ways:

-1) It can work in a wide range of values, without a significant effect on performance.
+1) It can work on a wide range of values, without a significant effect on performance.
 But if you turn it off, then a strategy will fail.

-In this case, the optimal value is selected based on the main logic of a strategy.
-Don’t try to select the highest value (a global maximum point), it doesn’t make sense.
+In this case, the optimal value should be selected based on the logic of the strategy.
+Don’t try to select the highest value (the global maximum point), it doesn’t make sense.

 2) It can work as a filter: the more you tighten it, the higher the PF, average trade and the less the number of trades.
-But if you turn it off, then your strategy will fail.
+But if you turn it off your strategy will fail.